 7. Losses Due to Theft or Destruction, Schedule A, line 20

 If your car was hit by hailstones or you lost siding in a natural disaster, you can deduct the amount of the loss that you weren’t reimbursed by your car or homeowners’ insurance company.
 You must complete Form 4684 to determine the amount you can deduct.

 8. Retirement Savings Contribution Credit, Form 1040, Line 51

-If you contributed to your 401k, another retirement plan through work, or a traditional or Roth IRA, you may be eligible for the saver’s credit.
+If you contributed to your 401k, another retirement plan through work, or a traditional or Roth IRA, you may be eligible for the saver’s tax credit.
 The maximum credit for individual filers is $1,000 if you contribute at least $2,000 to a qualified retirement account.
 Those who are married filing jointly may receive up to $2,000 in credit.

 9. Education Credits, Form 1040, Line 50

 10. Property Taxes on a Timeshare, Schedule A, Line 6

 Frequently, your portion of the property taxes paid on a timeshare are included in your yearly maintenance fee.
 Check the statement to see if they are separated out.
 Additionally, if you sold a home or timeshare this year, any property taxes you already paid should be on your settlement statement and can be deducted as well.

 11. Last Year’s State Income Taxes, Schedule A, Line 5a

-If you owed any state tax from 2012 and paid it in 2013, be sure to deduct it on your Schedule A, as it’s now a deduction for 2013.
+If you owed any state tax from 2014 and paid it in 2015, be sure to deduct it on your Schedule A.

 12. Penalty on Early Withdrawal of Savings, Form 1040, Line 30

 Did you cash in a certificate of deposit early this year?
 If you were charged a fee for doing so, you can deduct the penalty on your 1040 as part of your AGI.

 13. Medicare B and D Premiums, Schedule A, Line 1